Welcome to the

 Toru Lin

-Toru Lin is a second-year PhD student at Berkeley AI Research (BAIR), advised by Jitendra Malik and Alexei Efros.
-Previously, she obtained her BSc and MEng from MIT EECS, under the supervision of Phillip Isola.
-During her undergraduate years at MIT, she was also advised by Jiajun Wu and Antonio Torralba.
+Toru Lin is a PhD student at Berkeley AI Research (BAIR) advised by Jitendra Malik and Alexei Efros.
+She is also affiliated with the NVIDIA GEAR group led by Jim Fan and Yuke Zhu.
+Previously, she obtained her BSc and MEng from MIT EECS, under the supervision of Antonio Torralba and Phillip Isola.
 Before transferring to MIT, she was an undergraduate student at The University of Tokyo.
-She also has interned at DeepMind, Facebook, and Google.
-She is building real-world robotic systems that can improve themselves through interaction with the environment.
+She is currently building real-world robot systems that can achieve dexterous low-level skills through end-to-end learning.

 Xingxing Wang